maxcountryman/quanta/README.md

 JSON-encoded vector.

 Retrieving a key is a special case of setting a key.
-Sending an empty vector to a node will cause the node to return the vector in its entiritey:
+Sending an empty vector to a node will cause the node to return the vector in its entirety:

 ```sh
 $ curl -XPUT localhost:3000 \